-Enjoy our Counted Cross Stitch and Counted Needlepoint Charts Patterns inspired by the works of Beatrix Potter.
+Enjoy our Counted Cross Stitch Charts-Patterns inspired by the works of Beatrix Potter.

 Beatrix Potter (born Helen Beatrix Potter) 1866 –1943, was an English author, illustrator, natural scientist and conservationist best known for her imaginative children’s books featuring animals such as those in The Tale of Peter Rabbit which celebrated the British landscape and country life.
 Born into a wealthy family, Potter, grew up with few friends outside her large, extended family.
 Her parents were artistic, interested in nature and enjoyed the countryside.
 Summer holidays were spent away from London, in Scotland and in the English Lake District where Beatrix developed a love of the natural world which was the subject of her painting from an early age.
 With the proceeds from the books and a legacy from an aunt, Potter bought Hill Top Farm in Near Sawrey, a tiny village in the English Lake District near Ambleside in 1905.
 Over the next several decades, she purchased additional farms to preserve the unique hill country landscape.
 Potter published over twenty-three books; the best known are those written between 1902 and 1922.
 She died on 22 December 1943 at her home in Near Sawrey at age 77, leaving almost all her property to the National Trust.
 She is credited with preserving much of the land that now comprises the Lake District National Park.